UCL-ARC/condenser-mkdocs/docs/about.md

 ## Sensitive data

 As a platform, Condenser is not certified for the secure storage and processing of sensitive data.
-However, it is possible to build a secure environment for on the platform.
+However, it is possible to build a secure environment on the platform.
 Please consult with us during onboarding, and plan to collaborate with a Research Data Engineer when planning projects with sensitive data on Condenser.